emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 ### Code lens

-LSP supports code lens that are texts that server may want to present in client IDE. `clojure-lsp` use it for references count of a function/variable, they are disabled by default so you need to manually enable via:
+LSP supports code lenses, actionable text snippets that a server may want to display in a client IDE. `clojure-lsp` uses it to show the reference count of a function/variable.
+They are disabled by default so you need to manually enable them via:

 ```elisp
 (setq lsp-lens-enable t)